grafana/grafana/docs/sources/panels-visualizations/visualizations/xy-chart/index.md

 ##### Y-fields

 After the x-field is set, by default, all the remaining number fields in the data frame are designated as the y-fields.
-You can use the y-field selector to explictly choose which fields to use for y.
+You can use the y-field selector to explicitly choose which fields to use for y.

 The series of the chart are generated from the y-fields.
 To make changes to a series in an xy chart, make [overrides][Configure field overrides] to the y-field.